ufo-kit/syris/README.rst

     plt.imshow(image)
     plt.show()

-For more detailed information please see the .. _reference: https://syris.readthedocs.io/en/latest
+For more detailed information please see the `reference <https://syris.readthedocs.io/en/latest>`_.

 Citation